Bookkeeping

 1. Home-Based Business Expenses

 If you run your business out of your home, you may be able to deduct a portion of your rent, utilities and other home expenses.
 Your home office must be used exclusively for business (i.e. not your dining room unless you’ve cordoned it off as an office) or must be the principal place that you conduct your business.
-The space must also be a meeting place for clients or customers (as of now, Canada Revenue Association’s position is this does not include video meetings.)
+The space must also be a meeting place for clients or customers (as of now, Canada Revenue Agency’s position is this does not include video meetings.)

 2. Vehicle Expenses